 Since there is no central entity supervising the trades and orders conducted on a DEX, a decentralized exchange offers greater censorship resistance than centralized exchanges.
 Government officials, authorities, and even hackers are not able to directly interfere and stop trades from occurring.

 As there is no central entity or party running the show, this also makes it much harder for DEXs to be shutdown and censored.

 #4 Less Potential for Manipulation

-In the past, several exchanges have been accused of wash trading to create fake volume and cutting off deposits and withdrawals on tokens at key trading times or even manipulating the trade order and price of tokens.
+In the past, several exchanges have been accused of wash trading to create fake volume, and cutting off deposits and withdrawals on tokens at key trading times, or manipulating the trade order and price of tokens.

 As there is no controlled order book for decentralized exchanges, this means there is less potential for such manipulative behavior to take place.